ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 <br>
 ## Decision Tree for Regression

 Decision tree for regression has similar structure to that of classification.
-However, it computes prediction by <br>
+However, it computes prediction by

 $$
 \hat{f}(x)=\sum_{m=1}^{M}c_{m}I(x\in R_{m})